 Theme Recommendation Implementation Timeline Improvements to Parking Lots Lot M1 Repave the lot and paint new pavement markings so as to reconfigure the lot and thereby gain approximately 35 spaces.
 There are currently no accessible parking spaces in this lot.
 Delineate one accessible parking space through the use of pavement markings and signage.
 Lot M2 Repaint the pavement markings.
 Lot M3 Clear out all junk and unauthorized vehicles.
 Issue encroachment notices and warnings to all adjacent property owners.
 Issue fines for dumping, overnight parking etc. and practice proactive enforcement to keep the lot clean and operational.
 Add lighting to the parking lot to enhance visibility and public safety.
 Lot M4 Repaint the pavement markings.
 Lot M6 There are currently no accessible parking spaces in this lot.
 Delineate one accessible parking space through the use of pavement markings and signage.
 Lot M7 There are currently no accessible parking spaces in this lot.
 Delineate one accessible parking space through the use of pavement markings and signage.
 Short Term Repaint the pavement markings.
 Add signage to better identify the accessible parking spaces.
-Improvements to On-Street Parking Delineate parking along Oak Street, from May Street to the western limit, by adding pavement markings to the north side of the street and signage restricting parking on the other side (the street is too narrow to accommodate parking on both sides).
+Delinests parking along Oak Street from May Street to the western Improvements to On-Street Parking Delineate parking along Oak Street, from May Street to the western limit, by adding pavement markings to the north side of the street and signage restricting parking on the other side (the street is too narrow to accommodate parking on both sides).
 Delineate parking on both sides of Bond Street, from the eastern limit of the study area to just east of the curved segment, adjacent to Garnet Graham Beach Park, to the west, by adding pavement markings.
 Short Term

 Theme Recommendation Implementation Timeline Upon reconstruction or resurfacing of Lot M1, reconfigure it to increase parking supply by approximately 35 spaces.
 Parking Supply Expansion Incorporate into the municipal parking system the site of the former Fenelon Falls Arena (southeast corner of Bond Street / John Street) to increase parking supply by approximately 70 spaces.
 Via a long vehicle routing plan and with the support of wayfinding signage, encourage long vehicles (e.g. trucks with boat trailers, buses, recreational vehicles etc.) to park in this lot.
-Medium Term Issue residential parking permits via LPR to Colborne Street residents who have no access to private parking (i.e. those presently reliant on on-street parking) and allow them to park anywhere in Lot M3 with no time restrictions Short Term / Introduce proactive enforcement.
-Parking Demand Adopt handheld LPR technology if utilization increases within the next few years due to on-street duration-based parking.
-Management and Enforcement Where Oak Street intersects Water Street and May Street, install signage at all approaches that restricts long vehicles from entering Oak Street.
-Medium Term Create a long vehicle route as follows: Launch boats at the western limit of Water Street, take May Street to Francis Street to John Street and park in the new lot.
+Medium Term Introduce a 3-hour parking duration limit to prime parking assets (e.g. Colborne St., Water St., Lot M2 etc.) for the busy summer months (roughly Victoria Day to Labour Day), actively enforced by Municipal Law Enforcement Division or the Fenelon Falls Chamber of Commerce.
+Adjust the duration limit based on utilization and turnover.
+Short Term / Parking Demand Management Issue residential parking permits via LPR technology to Colborne Street residents who have no access to private parking (i.e. those presently reliant on on-street parking) and allow them to park anywhere in Lot M3 with no time restrictions. and Introduce proactive enforcement.
+Medium Term Enforcement Where Oak Street intersects Water Street and May Street, install signage at all approaches that restricts long vehicles from entering Oak Street.
+Create a long vehicle route as follows: Launch boats at the western limit of Water Street, take May Street to Francis Street to John Street and park in the new lot.
 Signage should be installed at all intersections along this route to direct drivers with trailers to the new lot after launching their boats.